Skip to main content

 kubectl run debug --image=nicolaka/netshoot -it --rm -- bash

-# Inside debug pod:
+# Inside the debug pod -- systematic troubleshooting:

 kubectl logs -n kube-system -l k8s-app=calico-node